Oran-123/Hangman/README.md

 * As a user, I want to see what the final word is regardless of whether I win/loose
 * As a user, I want my score to be added to the leaderboard when I finish a game
 * As a user, I want to be able to see the top results on the leaderboard

+## Site owners Goals

+* Use colour to highlight key text and when the user is required to enter a value
+* Present users with the score of their game
+* Validate the user's response to ensure that they can play the game without an error
+* Capture each user's results on a leaderboard